SAP-samples/kyma-runtime-extension-samples/app-auth-proxy/README.md

 ## THIS IS A WORK IN PROGRESS!

-This sample is an extension to the sample `api-mssql-go` providing a middleware to handle authentication, based on Open ID Connect, which can be configured using XSUAA or SAP IAS.
-It also provides a reverse proxy feature to serve a static UI.
-Please refer to the [api-mssql-go](../api-mssql-go/README.md) for specifics.
+This sample provides a reverse proxy feature which includes a middleware to handle authentication.
+Authentication is based on Open ID Connect and can be configured using XSUAA or SAP IAS.
 This example implementation is storing sessions using an in memory store which is meant for testing only.
 See [store-implementations](https://github.com/gorilla/sessions#store-implementations) for other options.

 This sample demonstrates how to: